GXIU/gxiu.github.io/_posts/2020-10-09-Reforming-Barriers.md

 ---

+# Reforming Barriers

-# Reforming Barriers: how to optimize the traffic efficiency with given structures of the road networks?
+How to optimize the traffic efficiency with given structures of the road networks?

 * What if, in a city, when most of the road networks are constructed, where you cannot widen the streets, but you still want to optimize the traffic efficiency in some way?

 ![Coins](https://source.unsplash.com/random/1500x1000)

 ## Algorithms

 ## Dissolution